bglen/vehicle_telemetry/README.md

 sudo systemctl enable canlogger.service sudo systemctl start canlogger.service
 ```
-This will enable the CAN bus at 1 Mbps and then start the can_logger script on power up.
+This will start the can_logger script on power up.

 ## Usage
 Place your Place your DBC file in the project directory and update the path in can_logger_gpio.py:
 ```